eduard93/docx/article_en.md

 # Parsing docx with the help of XSLT

-The task of handling documents in docx format, xlsx tables and pptx presentations is complicated.
-This article is about parsing, creating and editing documents using only the XSLT and ZIP archiver.
+The task of handling office documents, namely docx documents, xlsx tables and pptx presentations is quite complicated.
+This article is about parsing, creating and editing documents using only XSLT and ZIP.
 <cut />
-What for?
+Why?
-docx – is the most popular document format , so the output of information in this format always can be required.
-Candidate solution to this problem is to use a ready-made library, but it can be inappropriate for several reasons:
+docx is the most popular document format, so the ability to generate and parse this format  can always can be useful.
+The solution in a form of a ready-made library, can be inappropriate for several reasons:
 - library may not exist
-- project does not need another black box
+- you do not need another black box in your project
-- restrictions of the library by the platforms, etc.
+- restrictions of the library: platforms, etc.
-- licensing problems
+- licensing
-- working speed
+- processing speed

-So, only basic tools for working with the docx document will be used in this article.
+So, in this article I would use only basic tools for working with the docx documents.

 ## Docx structure
 What is a docx document?
 A docx file is a zip archive which physically contains 2 types of files: